PICMG/mctp-serial-linux/CONTRIBUTING.md

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 We are committed to fostering a welcoming and inclusive environment.

-In addition, we require tat all contributors also sign the [Contributor License Agreement](IoTorch_Contributor_License_Agreement.pdf).
+In addition, we require that all contributors also sign the Contributor License Agreement found on the [IoTFoundry site](https://picmg.github.io/iot-foundry).
 Please submit the completed agreement to the community moderator (doug@picmg.org)

 ---